Responsible and sustainable management

 Help connect those isolated and shielding through digital mentoring

-As part of our commitment to responsible and sustainable management, we will partner with Bikes for Good, a fantastic charity based in Glasgow.
+As part of our commitment to responsible and sustainable management, we will partner with Bike for Good, a fantastic charity based in Glasgow.

 If you are an Adam Smith Business School student and would like to know more, email us at: